Introduction

 Technique or Treatment

-The Four-item Patient Health Questionnaire or PHQ-4 is a combination of the PHQ9 and GAD7 assessment tools used to evaluate depression and anxiety, respectively.[25]
+The 4-item Patient Health Questionnaire or PHQ-4 is a combination of the PHQ9 and GAD7 assessment tools used to evaluate depression and anxiety, respectively.[25]
 The PHQ-4 should be used as a screening tool for all cases of chronic pain.
-If the score of the PHQ-4 is more significant than five, then a full GAD-7, PHQ-9, and the Primary Care PTSD screening tools are recommended.[26]
+If the score of the PHQ-4 is more significant than 5, then a full GAD-7, PHQ-9, and the Primary Care PTSD screening tools are recommended.[26]
+The Defense and Veterans Pain Rating Scale (DVRPS) is a 5-item tool with a 0 to 10 out pain scale, as well as an assessment of the impact of pain on sleep, mood, stress, and activity levels.[27]

 Nonverbal children with neurologic impairment (NI) are a challenging population to assess pain.
 Caregivers are often needed to help determine changes in the patient's behavior.
-Grimacing, moaning, increased muscle tone, crying, arching, atypical behavior such as aggressive behavior are a few symptoms to monitor in this population.
-Nonverbal children with NI include the Revised Face, Legs, Activity, Cry, Consolability (r-FLACC) scale, and the Individualized Numeric Rating Scale (INRS).
+Grimacing, moaning, increased muscle tone, crying, arching, and atypical behavior such as aggressive behavior are a few symptoms to monitor in this population.
+Nonverbal children with NI include the Revised Face, Legs, Activity, Cry, Consolability (r-FLACC) scale and the Individualized Numeric Rating Scale (INRS).
 The assessment adds specific behavior for atypical presentations.[36][34]

 Complications

 A family history of mental health disorders, chronic pain disorders, or substance abuse puts patients at higher risk of developing chronic pain.[37][38][39]
+An overlooked aspect of pain management is the role sleep hygiene, stress, exercise, and diet play in injury recovery.

 Catastrophizing about pain can be a symptom of severe and debilitating pain.
 There is real fear associated with pain that can be all-consuming for a patient.
 Ironically, this hyperfocus on pain often makes the subjective experience of pain worse, not better.[40]